BlinkerGit/sharefile-ruby/README.md

 ````
 root = myaccount.root_folder
 ````
-`root` is now a `ShareFolder` object that is the root of your sharefile account
+`root` is now a `SharefileRuby::Folder` object that is the root of your sharefile account

 ````
 new_folder = root.create("New Folder")